ChrisFelt/A-Life_Challenge/readme.md

 #### Authors: Chelsey Beck and Christopher Felt

 The A-Life Challenge is an artificial life simulation of a simple predator-prey paradigm.
 The organisms in this simulation boast a visual capability allowing them to chase, run away, or group together depending on behavioral tendencies.
-Each organism possesses a unique "genome" and, if it successfully reproduces, passes their unique capabilities down to their offspring.
+Each organism possesses a unique "genome" and, if they successfully reproduce, pass their unique capabilities down to their offspring.
 Survival of the fittest!

 ## <ins>Installation:</ins>